ifcopenshell.api.alignment

 None

-ifcopenshell.api.alignment.name_segments(prefix: str, alignment: ifcopenshell.entity_instance) None
+ifcopenshell.api.alignment.name_segments(prefix: str, layout: ifcopenshell.entity_instance) None

-Sets the segment name like (“H1” for horizontal, “V1” for vertical, “C1” for cant)
+Sets the IfcAlignmentSegment.Name attribute using a prefix and sequence number (e.g. “H1” for horizontal, “V1” for vertical, “C1” for cant)

 Parameters: